Skip to content

 llm:

-provider: solar
+provider: upstage

 model: solar-pro2